Your Roadmap to Resilience

-Over recent months our blogs have focused on the particular skills resilient people use to manage effectively in a crisis.
-As we emerge from the latest lockdown, we need to know what will help us going forwards.
+Our blogs often focus on the particular skills resilient people use to manage effectively in a crisis.
 Here we draw these skills together highlighting what you might need to include in your own roadmap to resilience.

 Our emotional reactions to crisis or threat can be overwhelming.
 They take over our brains and bodies and make it hard for us to function as normal.
 We become overfocused on the threat and this reduces our ability to be flexible and find ways to adapt.

-As we emerge from lockdown and try to re-establish our lives, we are likely to face many new challenges that could leave us feeling out of control, upset or anxious.
-Including skills in your roadmap to resilience that will enhance your ability to be flexible and adaptable in the face of these challenges will help.
+As we encounter new challenges that could leave us feeling out of control, upset or anxious, drawing on skills that will enhance your ability to be flexible and adaptable in the face of these challenges will help.

 Calming sympathetic nervous system arousal

 When our emotions overwhelm us, it is important to put in place strategies that will calm and soothe sympathetic nervous system arousal.
 A useful technique for this is slow rhythmic breathing.
 This is a skill that takes practice but can be helpful in a whole host of stressful situations.

 To try out this technique take the following simple steps:

 Breathe in slowly over a count of 4 seconds

 Breathe out for a longer count of 6 seconds

 You can see a demonstration of this technique in this short video.